 Our graduate faculty has a strong commitment to both research and teaching; indeed, we believe that the faculty of a first-rate graduate program must contribute actively and visibly to their fields if they are to provide graduate students with the knowledge, skills, and resources demanded by the profession today.
 Our faculty have been winners of the Pulitzer Prize, the National Book Award, and the Jewish Book Award, and have won distinction as holders of ACLS, Bunting, Fulbright, Guggenheim, Rockefeller, and Woodrow Wilson Fellowships.
-We have served the profession as the editors or contributing editors of such publications as Melus, ELR, the Boston Review, Journal X, and Theater Topics, and as the officers of numerous organizations, including the National Council of Teachers of English and the New England American Studies Association.
+We have served the profession as the editors or contributing editors of such publications as Melus, ELR, Boston Review, Sidney Journal, Old English Newsletter, Journal X, and Theater Topics, and as the officers of numerous organizations, including the National Council of Teachers of English and the New England American Studies Association.
 In addition, our department has a long-standing tradition of commitment to public service and outreach, providing community-based internships for our graduate students and founding such programs as the Western Massachusetts Writing Project.
 We believe that a faculty with these varied kinds of professional distinction can offer graduate students an exceptionally broad array of professional interests, resources, and contacts.

 Our students hail from all over the United States and around the world, and they are wonderfully diverse with respect to age, race, sexual orientation, and professional interests.
 They regularly present papers at both regional and national conferences, and many leave with at least one publication at the time of their doctorate.
 Our students also compete successfully for University Fellowships, national fellowships, and the university’s distinguished teaching awards.
-Students play an active role in program policy and governance, and they organize an annual conference, Conversations in the Community.
+Students play an active role in program policy and governance, and they organize an annual conference.
 They have also frequently held leadership positions in the Graduate Employees Organization (GEO).
 Please visit the English graduate organization website for important information, upcoming events, and resources available to you.